This week has been a little more adventuresome, including a "Wiley

 We try to make God fit within the confines of our cerebral cortex.
 We try to reduce the will of God to the logical limits of our left brain.
 But the will of God is neither logical nor linear.
 It is downright confusing and complicated.

-A part of us feels as if something is spiritually wrong with us when we experience circumstantial uncertainty.
+something is spiritually wrong with us when we experience circumstantial uncertainty.
 But that is precisely what Jesus promised us when we are born of the Spirit and start following Him.
 Most of us will have no idea where we are going most of the time.
 And I know that is unsettling.
 But circumstantial uncertainty also goes by another name: adventure.

 No comments: